onfido/onfido-sdk-ui/README.md

   The Web SDK offers a cross device flow where desktop users will be given the option to continue using their desktop browser or swap to using their mobile device browser to complete the capture process.
 If a user selects to use their mobile device they will be redirected via a secure link that they can receive by SMS or QR code to complete the flow.
 At the end of the capture process users will be redirected back to their desktop to complete the SDK flow.

-  When `forceCrossSevice` is set to `true`, the cross device flow is mandatory for all users.
+  When `forceCrossDevice` is set to `true`, the cross device flow is mandatory for all users.
 Desktop users will be required to complete the capture process on a mobile device browser.
   Configuring this option minimises the risk of fraudulent upload by ensuring a higher likelihood of live capture.

   ```javascript